SuperOfficeDocs/superoffice-docs/docs/api/authentication/onsite/webapi/enable-basic-auth.md

 ![iis-authentication-anonymous][img2]

-This sets up the site so that anyone can access the application and the WebApi, but they will still need a valid SuperOffice username and password to access the site.
+This sets up the site so that anyone can access the application and the WebAPI, but they will still need a valid SuperOffice username and password to access the site.

 If you enable **Basic authentication** on the IIS site, then IIS will try to use any username+password passed in, and fail the call if the username and password are not valid Active Directory accounts (because that's where IIS checks its usernames and passwords).